noschinl/cyp/README.md

 Lemma: <lhs> .=. <rhs>
 ```

-where `<lhs>` and `<rhs>` are arbitrary Haskell expressions. cyp supports plain equational proofs as well as proofs by (structural induction).
-A equational proof is introduced by the
+where `<lhs>` and `<rhs>` are arbitrary Haskell expressions. cyp supports plain equational proofs as well as proofs by structural or computation induction.
+An equational proof is introduced by the
 ```
 Proof
 ```